tahaelhajji/GeoPaMotor/GeoPaMotor/V_1Lay_PMSM/Readme.md

 # V_1Lay_PMSM:
 This motor is a V-Shaped Permanent Magnet Synchronous Motor.
 This is the most used motor topology in the automotive industry.
 This motor topology is geometrically parametrized for one layer V-shaped magnets.

-## :bug: Fixing bugs:
-If you encountered any bugs with the GeoPaMotor tool, contact me an email specifying the bug and the concerned motor: taha.elhajji@gmail.com.

 ## :computer: Demo:
 A online demonstration of the V-shaped PMSM will be available soon on Google Collab